Legal Billing Software: The 18 Best Options in 2025

 • and more

-AI can also be helpful in managing multiple billing models and, in fact, may make these setups more common for law firms.
+This technology also has the potential to make data more usable and generate more sophisticated reports.
+It can also be helpful in managing multiple billing models and, in fact, may make these setups more common for law firms.

 The advent of AI-powered research and document generation is moving certain types of work toward flat-fee models.
 More small law firms may be able to expand their scope with the help of these tools.